hakikz/jquery-countdown-timer-with-ajax-codeigniter/README.md

 A programmable jQuery countdown timer with Ajax CodeIgniter.

-- To install the database file you will get a folder called "database"
+#### `1.
+To install the database file you will get a folder called "database"`

-- Inside the zip file- follow this path "application/config/database.php" change the database name as you create in your phpmyadmin
+#### `2.
+Inside the zip file- follow this path "application/config/database.php" change the database name as you create in your phpmyadmin`

-- Please before run it go to "application/config/config.php" and change it like following one-
+#### `3.
+Please before run it go to "application/config/config.php" and change it like following one-`

 ````